 index.html: the main HTML page that you can open in a browser and that includes the Sparnatural component.

-config.ttl: a Sparnatural configuration file.
+config.ttl: a basic Sparnatural configuration file.
 In this tutorial you will create your own new config file.

+config.xlsx : ....

 example-queries.js: sample queries that you can change after your configuration has been adapted.